seanbreckenridge/mpv-sockets/README.md

 Music/Yes/Yes - Fragile/01 - Roundabout.mp3
 ```

+`mpv-currently-playing` is a `mpv-get-property` wrapper that gets full path of currently playing song.
+If there are multiple sockets, presents you with `fzf` to pick one Can also provide an alternate command as a sink, like:

+`mpv-currently-playing cat 2>/dev/null`, which could print the full paths of the file all current `mpv` instances are playing.
+(The `2>/dev/null` makes it so the output doesn't include errors from `mpv` streaming videos, for example)

 There are lots of properties/commands one can send to `mpv`, see `mpv --list-properties` and these ([1](https://stackoverflow.com/q/35013075/9348376), [2](https://stackoverflow.com/q/62582594/9348376)) for reference.

 I use this to monitor all `mpv` instances running, so I can run a task in the background to capture what I'm currently watching/listening to with `mpv`, to generate history/most-played statistics for my local media.